Supply Chain Management

 • appreciate the impact of lead times.

-Most significantly, they learn how their decisions have an impact on the supply chain as a whole.
+Most significantly, participants learn how their decisions have an impact on the supply chain as a coordinated and connected network of entities.
+This will introduce the participants to the holistic approach of systems thinking versus the traditional, and inefficient, focus on localized optimization.

 Additionally, this workshop will highlight the following supply chain best practices: